Department of Linguistics

 I’m an Assistant Professor at the Department of Linguistics and an Affiliated Faculty at the Department of Computer Science at Boston University.
 I was a Visiting Faculty Researcher at Google DeepMind until very recently.
 Before that, I was a Faculty Fellow at the Center for Data Science at New York University and a PhD student in the Department of Cognitive Science at Johns Hopkins University, advised by Dr. Paul Smolensky and Dr. Kyle Rawlins.
 My interests, broadly, are meaning and generalization in human and machine learners.
 I use computational and experimental linguistic methodologies to explore these areas.
 Please refer to the Publications section to find out more.

-Sep 2025: Death of the Novel(ty): Beyond n-Gram Novelty as a Metric for Textual Creativity is now on arXiv (work with Arkadiy Saakyan, Smaranda Muresan, & Tuhin Chakrabarty)
+January 2026: Death of the Novel(ty): Beyond n-Gram Novelty as a Metric for Textual Creativity has been accepted to ICLR 2026!
+Work with Arkadiy Saakyan, Smaranda Muresan, and Tuhin Chakrabarty.